abdellatif-belmady/abdellatif-belmady/web/Documentations/Libraries/numpy.md

 ???
 Output "Output"
     (10, 4)

-!!!
-Info ""
 As you might guess, `hstack` is equivalent to calling `concatenate` with `axis=1`.

 ### **stack**

-!!!
-Info ""
 The `stack` function stacks arrays along a new axis.
 All arrays have to have the same shape.

 ```py
 q8 = np.stack((q1, q3))